awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 This post documents one prototype.

-The next release will formalize the arbitration layer.
+The next release will formalize the negotiation layer.

 ---